rjournal/rj/README.md

 # RJ

 This package provides tools for dealing with reviewing articles for, and building issues of, the R Journal.
-The overall goal of the package is to make common tasks performed by the editors, associate editors, and the editor-in-chief, easier.
+The overall goal of the package is to make common tasks performed by the EDITORS, ASSOCIATE EDITORS, and the EDITOR-IN-CHIEF, easier.

 ## Installation